 In the Express cable railing system, handrail comes in 8’6″ pieces.
 Measure the dimensions of your project and determine how many pieces of handrail you need.
 It’s okay to cut a piece of handrail down if you need multiple short pieces.

-Each handrail automatically comes with two end plugs.
+For each handrail you will need to buy two end plugs.
 If you are going to cut your handrail to use it for multiple runs,you will need to purchase two additional end plugs per extra run.
 For example, if you cut your 8’6” handrail into two 4’ runs, you will have four ends that need to be plugged.
-Since the handrail comes with two end plugs automatically, you’ll need to purchase two additional end plugs.

 Step 3: Determine Amount of Cable